Lockheed P-3 Orion: Iran

-Lockheed produced the P-3F variant of the P-3 Orion for Iran.
+Lockheed produced the P-3F variant of the P-3 Orion for Pahlavi Iran.
 Six examples were delivered to the former Imperial Iranian Air Force (IIAF) in 1975 and 1976.

 Following the Iranian Revolution in 1979, the Orions continued in service, after the IIAF was renamed the Islamic Republic of Iran Air Force (IRIAF).
 They were used in the Tanker War phase of the Iran–Iraq War.
 A total of four P-3Fs remain in service.

 Pakistan

 Three P-3C Orions, delivered to the Pakistan Navy in 1996 and 1997 were operated extensively during the Kargil conflict.
 After the crash of one with the loss of an entire crew, the type was grounded; nonetheless, the aircraft were maintained in an armed state and airworthy condition throughout the escalation period of 2001 and 2002.
 During 2007, they were used by the navy to conduct signals intelligence, airborne and bombing operations in a Swat offensive and Operation Rah-e-Nijat.
 Precision and strategic bombing missions were carried out by the P-3Cs; intelligence management operations were also conducted against Taliban and al-Qaeda operatives.

 On 22 May 2011, two out of the four Pakistani P-3Cs were destroyed in an attack on PNS Mehran, a Pakistani Naval station in Karachi.
 In June 2011, the U.S. agreed to replace the destroyed aircraft with two new ones.
 In February 2012, the U.S. delivered two additional P-3Cs to the Pakistan Navy.

 On 18 November 2016, during tensions with India, the Pakistan Navy dispatched various ASW units, including P-3Cs, in response to reports of an Indian Navy submarine that was allegedly loitering in close proximity to the Southern territorial waters of Pakistan in the Arabian Sea.
 This submarine was swiftly intercepted by the Navy Orions and forced away from the territorial boundaries.

-In March 2019, a P-3C from the Pakistan Naval Air Arm intercepted an Indian submarine attempting to enter Pakistani waters at night.
-In October 2021, Pakistani Orions again intercepted an Indian Kalvari class submarine and blocked it from entering Pakistani Waters at the Arabian Sea.